If you’re tired of managing diabetes and constantly feel like you’re fighting it, you’re not alone.

 Why You Feel So Tired of Managing Diabetes

-When you’re tired of managing diabetes, it’s not because you don’t care.
+When you’re exhausted of managing T1D – it’s not because you don’t care.

 It’s because you’ve been trying to hold everything together for so long.